awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 # AWS Lambda layers<a name="configuration-layers"></a>

 You can configure your Lambda function to pull in additional code and content in the form of layers\.
-A layer is a ZIP archive that contains libraries, a [custom runtime](runtimes-custom.md), or other dependencies\.
+A layer is a \.zip file archive that contains libraries, a [custom runtime](runtimes-custom.md), or other dependencies\.
 With layers, you can use libraries in your function without needing to include them in your deployment package\.

+**Note**
+Functions defined as a container images do not support Lambda layers\.
+You can package your preferred runtimes and dependencies as a part of the container image when you build the image\.

 Layers let you keep your deployment package small, which makes development easier\.
 You can avoid errors that can occur when you install and package dependencies with your function code\.
 For Node\.js, Python, and Ruby functions, you can [develop your function code in the Lambda console](code-editor.md) as long as you keep your deployment package under 3 MB\.

 **Note**
 A function can use up to 5 layers at a time\.
 The total unzipped size of the function and all layers can't exceed the unzipped deployment package size limit of 250 MB\.
-For more information, see [AWS Lambda quotas](gettingstarted-limits.md)\.
+For more information, see [Lambda quotas](gettingstarted-limits.md)\.

 You can create layers, or use layers published by AWS and other AWS customers\.
 Layers support [resource\-based policies](#configuration-layers-permissions) for granting layer usage permissions to specific AWS accounts, [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/), or all accounts\.